 Update the node.name and cluster.name values with your server name (hostname) and the name that the cluster will be associated with.
 For example after our modification, the lines in the file look like the ones below:

 # ---------------------------------- Cluster ----------------------------------- # # Use a descriptive name for your cluster: # cluster.name: rosehostingcluster # # ------------------------------------ Node ------------------------------------ # # Use a descriptive name for the node: # node.name: vps.rosehosting.com # # Add custom attributes to the node: # # node.rack: r1

 Of course there are many configuration settings that can be tweaked according to one’s needs, however we will leave it to you and your preferences.
 For further information you can use Elasticsearch thorough documentation.

 Once you are finished with editing the file, save and close it.
 Then start Elasticsearch:

 Congratulations, you have successfully installed Elasticsearch on your Ubuntu 14.04 VPS.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services in which case you can simply ask our expert Linux admins to install Elasticsearch for you.
+Of course you don’t have to Install elasticsearch on Ubuntu, if you use one of our Ubuntu VPS Hosting services in which case you can simply ask our expert Linux admins to install Elasticsearch on Ubuntu, for you.
 They are available 24×7 and will take care of your request immediately.